theforbiddenpool/cheat-sheets/cs/character-encodings.md

 In CSS, you only need to declare the encoding if your style sheet contains non-ASCII characters and, for some reason, you can't rely on the HTML and style sheet files' encoding to be the same.

 ## Unicode
-Standard that defines in one place all the characters needed for writing the majority of living languages in use on computers. <mark>It aims to be a superset of all other character sets that have been encoded.</mark> It is now fundamental to the Web's and operating systems' architecture, and is supported by all major web browsers and applications.
+Standard that defines in one place all the characters needed for writing the majority of living languages in use on computers. **It aims to be a superset of all other character sets that have been encoded.** It is now fundamental to the Web's and operating systems' architecture, and is supported by all major web browsers and applications.
 Unicode is divided in planes:
 - __Basic Multilingual Plane (BMP)__ → the first 65,536 code point positions in Unicode's character set.
 Includes most of the more commonly used characters.
 - __Supplementary Characters__ → contains all the other characters in an additional million code point positions.
 Some of its planes are *Supplementary Multilingual Plane (SMP)*, *Supplementary Ideographic Plane (SIP)*, and *Supplementary Special Use Plane*.